upenndigitalscholarship/monuments-research-group/essay/Arthur-Ashe-on-Monument-Avenue.md

 long: -77.4816436
 topic: Monument Avenue in Richmond
 ---
-Arthur Ashe was a Black professional tennis player who won multiple globally prestigious tournaments throughout the 1970 and 1980s.
-In 1961, at the age of just 18 years old, Ashe left segregated Richmond "in disgust" after officials had "banned him from playing in city tennis tournaments."[^1] His mastery of the tennis court brought him worldwide fame, and his death in 1993 from AIDS-related complications shocked the world.
+Arthur Ashe was a Black professional tennis player who won several prestigious tournaments on the global stage throughout the 1970 and 1980s.
+In 1961, at just 18 years of age, Ashe left segregated Richmond "in disgust" after officials had "banned him from playing in city tennis tournaments."[^1] His mastery of the tennis court brought him worldwide fame, and his death in 1993 from AIDS-related complications shocked the world.
 He became the first person to lay in state at the Governor's mansion in Richmond since Stonewall Jackson in 1863.[^2]

 In the early 1990s, a proposal was advanced to erect a statue in Ashe's honor on [Richmond's Monument Avenue](https://falseimage.pennds.org/essay/Lee-in-Richmond-Forging-Heavier-Chains)—the first non-Confederate figure to be included.
 The bronze sculpture, dedicated in 1996, featured Ashe holding a raised tennis racket in one hand and books in the other.
 Reflecting his commitment to education, figures of four children were seated around him.